joshmoody24/joshmoody.org/src/content/blog/programming-with-less-than-nothing.md

 The culmination of months of effort!

 [Combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic)
-is a model of computation that is extremely minimalist.
+is a model of computation that is extremely minimal.
 All you start with are two functions: `S` and `K`.

 - `S` is a function that, given three functions `x`, `y`, and